sebasquirarte/GDL-tree-canopy/README.md

 ## About
 Tree canopy height maps in Guadalajara, Jalisco, Mexico.
 Can be used to create detailed tree density maps based any set of coordinates.

-Inspired by Milos Agathon (Milos Makes Maps).
+Code adapted from Milos Agathon (Milos Makes Maps).
 Check out his work at:
 - https://github.com/milos-agathon/tree-height-maps-meta?tab=readme-ov-file
 - https://www.youtube.com/@milos-makes-maps